Cyrtodactylus pubisulcus — Inger’s Bent-toed Gecko

 Inger’s Bow-fingered Gecko

 If I had seen this gecko in Peninsular Malaysia, I would have been confident that it was Cyrtodactylus quadrivirgatus.
-That species is found in Borneo as well as in Peninsular Malaysia, but as far as I have been able to discover the ones that look like this on the Santubong Peninsula are C. pubisulcus.
+That species was formerly considered to be present in Borneo as well as in Peninsular Malaysia, but a recent study concluded that C. quadrivirgatus is not present in Borneo.